-Using Pro V1s can often be an indicator of a quality golfer, as well as a try-hard who is willing to shell out $80 each round just to lose half of them and become enraged by the 18th hole.
+Using Pro V1s can often be an indicator of a quality golfer, as well as a try-hard who is willing to shell out a small fortune each round just to lose half of them and become enraged by the 18th hole.

 Most big brands also have mid-range balls that boast similarly impressive spin numbers and distance without the hefty price tag.

 Personally, I have used Callaway Super Soft balls and Callaway Chrome Soft balls, the Super Softs coming in at almost half the cost of the Chrome Softs.

 Super Softs, being two-piece as opposed to four-piece and boasting a surlyn cover rather than urethane, will spin less, fly farther and give more height to the average golfer.